HDR Variation and Extension of Candidature Procedure

 2.4.1 Candidates and their Advisory Panel must be aware of when the Candidate’s Confirmation of Candidature, Mid-Candidature Review, Pre-Completion Evaluation, and Progress Reports are due and make arrangements to ensure that these reports are completed by the due dates.

 2.4.2 It is expected that the Candidate and their Advisors will be aware a substantial period in advance of the milestone due date of a Candidate’s likely inability to meet the due and therefore, the request for an extension should be submitted as soon as it is apparent that it will be required.
-Candidates must apply in writing to the Graduate Research School for an extension to the due date.
+Candidates must apply by Variation of Candidature to the Graduate Research School for an extension to the due date.

 2.4.4 The duration of the extension requested for a degree milestone or Progress Report must be no longer than that reasonably required to complete the requirements.